smungroo17/NaturalSelection/README.md

 	-	If a creature eats:
 				0 unit of food -> it dies
 				1 unit of food -> it survives to the next day
-				2 units of food -> it survives to the next day and creates a copy of itself
+				2 units of food -> it survives to the next day and creates a genetically identical copy of itself

 Some formulas (mostly from https://www.youtube.com/channel/UCKzJFdi57J53Vr_BkTfN3uQ):